remy/remysharp.com/public/blog/fast-snapshot-and-restoring-for-postgres.md

 This also failed.
 Two more changes required:

-In the `stallar.yaml` file that's been generated in the local directory, the `url: postgresql://` property needed my username to access the database, so changing to the following fixed it for me:
+In the `stallar.yaml` file that's been generated in the local directory, the `url: postgresql://` property needed to **add my username** to access the database, so changing to the following fixed it for me:

 ```yaml
 url: postgresql://remy@localhost:5432/template1